wmhilton-stoplight/platform-docs/6.-migrations/next.md

 - **Multiple Hubs** - Only one Hub will be migrated per project.
 The migration tool will try to find a published `main.hub` file or the most recently published Hub file.
 If there are no published Hubs, the most recently edited Hub will be chosen.
 If you have multiple Hubs in a NEXT project and want them all migrated, you will need to move each Hub into its own NEXT project.
 - **Hub Layout** - Stoplight Platform's documentation layout is completely driven by the sidebar, so the Hub's header and footer items will not be migrated.
 However, the migration tool will transform all of the Hub's pages and routes into markdown files, while keeping them in the same order in the sidebar as the Hub's table of contents.
 Once migrated, you will be able to [customize the sidebar](../4.-documentation/Sidebar/a.customize-sidebar.md).
 - **Hosted docs** - Stoplight won't be able to migrate your hosted documentation settings, such as themes, [custom domains](../2.-workspaces/j.custom-domains.md), [authentication](../2.-workspaces/e.configuring-authentication.md), and [analytics](../4.-documentation/e.configure-analytics.md).
 You will need to reconfigure these in your new Workspace's settings.
 - **HTML, CSS and JS** - Stoplight Platform does not support HTML, CSS or JS.
-If you need a fully customizable documentation, please take a look at our open source tool, [Elements](https://stoplight.io/open-source/elements/) to embed your API reference documentation into a custom developer portal.
+If you need a fully customizable documentation, take a look at our open source tool [Elements](https://stoplight.io/open-source/elements/) to embed your API reference documentation into a custom developer portal.
 - **Scenarios** - Stoplight Platform does not support Scenarios.
-If you need contract testing, please take a look at our open source tool, [Prism](https://stoplight.io/open-source/prism/), and its built in [Validation Proxy](https://meta.stoplight.io/docs/prism/ZG9jOjk3-validation-proxy).
+If you need contract testing, take a look at our open source tool [Prism](https://stoplight.io/open-source/prism/), and its built-in [Validation Proxy](https://meta.stoplight.io/docs/prism/ZG9jOjk3-validation-proxy).

 ### Stoplight Platform vs Stoplight NEXT